dtcline/ludo/README.md

 CMake will be used as the primary build tool, outputting Make files for GCC tools.
 Platform-specific tools may be adopted in the future.

+### Windows (Windows 7 64-bit)

+From build directory in ROOT:
+1. cmake .. -G "MinGW Makefiles"
+2. mingw32-make
+produces liblua.a and lua.exe (just for verifying compilation of library)

 ### Linux (Ubuntu 16.04)

 #### For lua